Top 5 Concierge Medicine Myths

 Become a Concierge Medicine Patient at Dedication Health

 Now that we’ve busted the top 5 concierge medicine myths, it’s probably easy to see how straightforward it is to get quality care.
-Dedication Health is accepting new patients and getting started with us is as simple as talking to our practice manager Christine.
+Dedication Health is now accepting new patients.
+Take the first step by getting in touch with our practice manager, Christine.
 If you have questions or would like to become a member, complete our online form or call 847-986-6770.

 Up next, “Who Uses Concierge Medicine?“.